PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 extractor was made tolerant of non-call lowerer statements after the retained assignment exposed that stale assumption.

+The two earlier indexed Split/Conv/Concat bridge results are now retained as `_terminal_qkv_split_conv_concat_bridge_stats` and `_post_sinet_split_conv_concat_bridge_stats`; the existing late target remains unchanged.
+All three complete one-counter dictionaries are distinct and the two new values have no consumers.

+The focused indexed-owner/boundary gate passes `401 passed in 18.59s`, and the branch-changed broad suite passes `1502 passed in 25.50s`.
+Singleton boundary tests now accept an assigned predecessor without changing cluster execution.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the raw split/conv/concat bridge result after `_terminal_qkv_attention_results`.
-All three QKV result forms and the late summary must remain fixed.
+The next characterized unit should audit the guarded terminal Singleton/Reshape cluster result after `_terminal_qkv_split_conv_concat_bridge_stats`.
+All other Singleton/Reshape policies, three QKV result forms, and the late summary must remain fixed.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it omits cleanup-only pruning.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.